Cartan's equivalence method: Overview

+The first step

 The first step in the Cartan method is to express the pullback relation (1) in as invariant a way as possible through the use of a "prolongation".
 The most economical way to do this is to use a G-subbundle PM of the principal bundle of linear coframes LM, although this approach can lead to unnecessary complications when performing actual calculations.
 In particular, later on this article uses a different approach.
 But for the purposes of an overview, it is convenient to stick with the principal bundle viewpoint.

+The second step

 The second step is to use the diffeomorphism invariance of the exterior derivative to try to isolate any other higher-order invariants of the G-structure.
 Basically one obtains a connection in the principal bundle PM, with some torsion.
 The components of the connection and of the torsion are regarded as invariants of the problem.

+The third step

 The third step is that if the remaining torsion coefficients are not constant in the fibres of the principal bundle PM, it is often possible (although sometimes difficult), to normalize them by setting them equal to a convenient constant value and solving these normalization equations, thereby reducing the effective dimension of the Lie group G. If this occurs, one goes back to step one, now having a Lie group of one lower dimension to work with.